marionwalton/media-and-society/definitions.md

 neurotransmitters.

 ## Post-structuralist
 Post-structuralism is a philosophical approach to discourse and representation, which argues that language is not directly connected to a “reality” outside of language and which challenges binary oppositions (man/woman,rational/emotional).
-Instead, it should be seen as a set of inter-related and shifting significations, which derive their meaning from the fluid and changing relationships shaping social reality.
+Post-structuralism approaches language as a set of inter-related and shifting significations, which derive their meaning from the fluid and changing relationships shaping social reality.

 ## Public
 Traditionally scholars have talked about "the public", which includes all members of a community such as a nation, city or region, and their legal and political institutions of government.